-My 6 year old grandchild has always wet the bed and his parents had the same problem - is bedwetting a genetic disease?
+My 6-year-old grandchild has always wet the bed and his parents had the same problem - is bedwetting a genetic disease?

 I was told by my neighbour that my child’s bedwetting is caused by psychological disturbances.
 Is it true?

-may cause psychological problems, especially affecting quality of life and self-esteem.
+Normally, enuresis is not caused directly by psychological disturbances but having enuresis may cause psychological problems, especially affecting quality of life and self-esteem.
 These changes normalise after successful treatment of enuresis.

 What are the most common causes of bedwetting and is it possible to identify the underlying cause in my child?

 Why do we have to see our family doctor for this condition?